 HSD reaches out to parents of EL students to inform them about how they can be active participants in assisting their children to learn English, achieve at high levels in core academic subjects, and meet their grade-level standards.
 Parental information is provided in "an understandable and uniform format, and to the extent practical, in a language that parents can understand [NCLB Sec.
 3302(c)]."
-HSD utilizes Globo Interpreters for direct conversations with multilingual families, TalkingPoints for direct messaging with multilingual families, and ParentSquare for mass communication with multilingual families.
-Communication blasts that are sent out via text to the district population are sent in families' preferred language via TalkingPoints as a text message.
+HSD utilizes Globo Language Solutions for direct conversations with multilingual families, TalkingPoints for direct messaging with multilingual families, and ParentSquare for mass communication with multilingual families.
 Communication that is sent out via BlackBoard to the district population is sent in families' preferred language via ParentSquare.
 Parents can choose to communicate with district staff through TalkingPoints or ParentSquare or they can request an interpreter for a phone call or in-person meeting.